zarr-developers/governance/GOVERNANCE.md

 ## The Project

-The Zarr project consists of the core Zarr specification and the various implementations of Zarr in different programming languages.
+The Zarr project consists of the core Zarr specification and the various implementations of Zarr in different programming languages that are hosted within this organization.
+Other community implementations exist but do not follow this governance process.

 ## The Community